Framework for a Justice-Centered Climate Plan

 Climate-related disasters are already affecting every state in America.
 In the past five years, 47 states have declared states of emergency due to climate and weather related disasters, and 49 have needed disaster-relief aid from FEMA.
 Our military bases at home and abroad are at significant risk from sea-level rise and extreme weather, and American troops are at their most exposed to violent attack when delivering convoys of oil to supply remote operations.

 Globally, increased droughts and other climate-related disasters are spurring more violent conflict and increasingly volatile political situations.
-Millions of Americans have been displaced due to fires, floods, and storms made worse by climate change.
 Hundreds of millions of people around the world risk losing their homes and livelihoods to sea-level rise, extreme weather, and political conflict driven by climate impacts.

 The Commander in Chief must protect us from the immediate dangers of climate change, and ensure our country’s prosperity.
 To create a safer, more secure America, while reestablishing the United States as a global economic and moral leader, my plan will: